B3rn475/www.bernaschina.com/source/_posts/cloud9-on-raspberry-pi.md

 Replace `~/git` with the folder you want to use as workspace, or delete `-w ~/git` allowing Cloud9 to move around in the entire File System.

-To access Cloud9 just open your brower (is better Chrome, Chromium or Firefox)  and surf to the address `http://<raspberry pi ip>:3131/`
+To access Cloud9 just open your browser (is better Chrome, Chromium or Firefox)  and surf to the address `http://<raspberry pi ip>:3131/`

 Here are the links to a couple of tutorial I've followed to build mine:

 [Stack Overflow: Cloud9 Tries To Recreate Settings File](http://stackoverflow.com/questions/18205837/cloud9-tries-to-recreate-settings-file)

-I hope this guide has helped you, do not esitate to post questions, clarification or just to say hello.
+I hope this guide has helped you, do not hesitate to post questions, clarification or just to say hello.

 [url-arduino-website]: http://www.arduino.cc/
 [url-raspberry-pi-website]: http://www.raspberrypi.org/